-It took me a while to understand the difference between shadow work and light work healing.
-This year, after a fantastic guest post on the subject, I became curious!
-And so, I began looking for books about shadow work, to help deepen my own understanding.
+Understanding the difference between shadow work and light work healing took me a while.
+So, I began looking for books about shadow work to help deepen my understanding.

-At the same time, I wanted to talk about the lesser known ones through this post.
-They brought enormous value to my relation with my shadow self, and I hope they help you too!
+At the same time, I wanted to discuss the lesser-known ones in this post.
+They brought enormous value to my relationship with my shadow self, and I hope they help you, too!

 #1 – Healing through the Dark Emotions by Miriam Greenspan

-Miriam’s book made my heart explode open (and waterworks flow) while reading her personal narratives around child loss.
+Miriam’s book made my heart explode open (and waterworks flow) as I read her personal narratives about child loss.
 Her story is one of great strength and perseverance.

 But don’t get me wrong, it’s not limited to maternity.
-That was just one small yet powerful angle to break the ice on a much deeper subject.
+That was just one small yet powerful angle to break the ice on a more profound subject.

 Embracing our dark emotions.

-And it really puts things into perspective – how can you trust the very God that stands quiet as you suffer personal loss?
+It really puts things into perspective—how can you trust the very God who stands quiet as you suffer personal loss?

-This is a bold writing that challenges many psychiatric theories, written by a psychiatrist herself!
-And I love her spiritual reflections, incorporating ‘unverified’ topics like the dark night of the soul and enlightenment.
+This is bold writing that challenges many psychiatric theories, written by a psychiatrist herself!
+I love her spiritual reflections, which incorporate ‘unverified’ topics like the dark night of the soul and enlightenment.

-Through this book, Miriam introduces her readers to the term emotional alchemy – the ability to transcend our emotions, by working through them.
-And in that, she talks about rebuilding your faith.
-Her idea is to stay open to the doubts and work through them into a healthier spiritual life.
+Through this book, Miriam introduces her readers to the term emotional alchemy—the ability to transcend our emotions by working through them.
+She also talks about rebuilding one’s faith.
+Her idea is to stay open to doubts and work through them to a healthier spiritual life.

-Of the many tools and tips provided in this book, I like her simplified acronym, ABS.
+Of the many tools and tips this book provides, I like her simplified acronym, ABS.

 Attend.